vfarcic/devops26/manuscript/17-progressive-delivery.md

 The `spec.service` entry provides the information on how to access the application, both internally (`port`) and externally (`gateways`), as well as the `hosts` through which the end-users can communicate with the app.

-The `spec.canaryAnalysis` entries are probably the most interesting ones.
+The `spec.analysis` entries are probably the most interesting ones.
 They define the analysis that should be done to decide whether to progress with the deployment or to roll back.
 Earlier I mentioned that the interval between progress iterations is thirty seconds.
 That's specified in the `interval` entry.
 The `threshold` defined how many failed metric checks are allowed before rolling back.
 The `maxWeight` sets the percentage of requests routed to the canary deployment before it gets converted to the primary.
 After that percentage is reached, all users will see the new release.
 More often than not, we do not need to wait until the process reaches 100% through smaller increments.
 We can say that, for example, when 50% of users are using the new release, there is no need to proceed with validations of the metrics.
 The system can move forward and make the new release available to everyone right away.
 The `stepWeight` entry defines how big roll out increments should be (e.g., 20% at a time).
 Finally, `metrics` can host an array of entries, one for each metric and threshold that should be evaluated continuously during the process.

 The second definition is a "standard" Istio `Gateway`.
 We won't go into it in detail since that would derail us from our mission by leading us into a vast subject of Istio.
 For now, think of the `Gateway` as being equivalent to nginx Ingress we've been using so far.
 It allows Istio-managed applications to be accessible from outside the cluster.